 Unfortunately, it ends there without any particular conclusion reached, but it is a terrific example of the kind of thoughtful debate that some readers engage in.
 I think such open-minded exchanges are quite valuable.

-On the other hand, there are the ranters — people with such far-out ideas that I know rational debate will not just roll off them with no effect, they won’t even realize you’re talking to them.
-I’m going to run one such letter in its entirety, without any changes, because his words and style illustrate exactly the problem I’m trying to reveal with stories like the above: ignorant bigotry and a total lack of understanding of the very freedoms the writer benefits from.
+people with such far-out ideas that I know rational debate will not just roll off them with no effect, they won’t even realize you’re talking to them.
+I’m going to run just one such letter in its entirety, without any changes, because his words and style illustrate exactly the problem I’m trying to reveal with stories like the above: ignorant bigotry and a total lack of understanding of the very freedoms the writer benefits from.

 Mitch in Kentucky: When I was in college, (having been raised by hard core leftists) I burned my draft card and gave anti-nuke talks etc. I was immersed in and convinced of the ‘moral equivalence’ of communism and capitalism.
 On a whim I went to Europe and went behind the iron curtain.
 (Yes I am that old) Within a few hours I knew that I had been terribly deceived and that there was no legitimate comparison whatever, on any level, between the 2 systems.
 I then vowed to read books against everything I thought I knew.
 I have always been more interested in the truth than in being right.